 Much of the work of an Integrity Commissioner is done under a cloak of confidentiality.
 While in most cases secrecy is required by statute, the promise of confidentiality also encourages full disclosure by the people who engage with us.
 We maintain the discretion to release confidential information when it is necessary to do so for the purposes of a public report, but those disclosures would be limited and rare.

-Integrity Commissioner's Activity on your behalf:
+Township of Southgate's Activity: